heabijay/crtcli/README.md

 Commands to manipulate with packages in Creatio.

-Many of these commands will attempt to infer the target package name from the current working directory if it's a package folder (contains a descriptor.json file).
+Many of these commands will attempt to infer the target package name(s) or package folder(s) from the current working directory if it's a package folder (contains a descriptor.json file) or from [workspace.crtcli.toml](#workspacecrtclitoml) if present.

 **Aliases:** `p` (full command: `crtcli app p ...` or `crtcli a p ...`)